Matt Crafton: Craftsman Truck Series

 On February 28, 2015, Crafton scored his sixth career Truck victory in the revived Atlanta race.
-On May 8, he used fuel strategy to win at Kansas after multiple other top five Trucks ran out in the closing laps, winning a second race at one track for the first time in his career.
-He is also the first driver to win two Truck races at Kansas.
+On May 8, he used fuel strategy to win at Kansas after multiple other top-five Trucks ran out in the closing laps, winning a second race at one track for the first time in his career.
+He was also the first driver to win two truck races in Kansas.
 On June 5, he won at Texas, successfully defending his win from the year before, another career first.
 His fourth win of the season came at Kentucky after the race was cut short due to damage to the catch fence from Ben Kennedy's crash.
-Crafton scored his fifth victory of the season at Martinsville on October 31, marking his second win at Martinsville, and the deepest into the season he had ever won a race to that point.
-He would add one more win in the season finale at Homestead-Miami, marking his first career victory from the pole; his season total of six wins are more than in his entire career before 2015.
+Crafton scored his fifth victory of the season at Martinsville on October 31, marking his second win at Martinsville and the deepest into the season he had ever won a race to that point.
+He would add one more win in the season finale at Homestead-Miami, marking his first career victory from the pole; his season total of six wins is more than in his entire career before 2015.
 However, Crafton struggled more noticeably with consistency than in the previous two seasons.
-He crashed out at Gateway for the second year in a row after tangling with John Hunter Nemechek, and a few weeks later crashed out at Pocono after getting hit by Brad Keselowski.
+He crashed out at Gateway for the second year in a row after tangling with John Hunter Nemechek, and a few weeks later, he crashed out at Pocono after getting hit by Brad Keselowski.
 He would get swept up in a third wreck at Talladega with Stanton Barrett after being penalized for speeding on pit road, and while racing eventual series champion Erik Jones for the win at Phoenix would wreck out one final time, all of which eventually consigned him to third in points behind Jones and Tyler Reddick.

 On May 13, 2016, Crafton scored his twelfth career Truck victory at Dover.
 Eight days later, he scored his second career victory at Charlotte, marking the first back-to-back victories in his career.

 In the 2017 NextEra Energy Resources 250, while leading on the final lap, Crafton was caught in a late-race incident and was clipped by Ben Rhodes; the contact turned his truck, sent it airborne into a flip, before landing on its wheels.
 On July 19, he scored his fourteenth career victory at Eldora.
-Despite finishing last of the final 4 drivers at Homestead, Crafton wound up with his 16th top-ten finish of 2017.
+Despite finishing last of the final four drivers at Homestead, Crafton wound up with his sixteenth top-ten finish of 2017.

-For the first time since 2012, Crafton went winless in 2018 with a season's best finish of 2nd at the fifth race of the season at Dover and went on to finish 6th in the final point standings despite being eliminated after the Round of 6.
+For the first time since 2012, Crafton went winless in 2018 with a season's best finish of second at the fifth race of the season at Dover and went on to finish sixth in the final point standings despite being eliminated after the Round of 6.